WWE SuperCard: Team People's Champion Challenge (discontinued)

+Campaign Mode is an always-on, single-player experience that pits you against a track of opponents that gradually increase in difficulty and intensity.
+As you progress through Campaign mode, you’ll need to come up with crafty solutions to beat different challenges presented to you along the way.

+Campaign Mode is structured in a system of Stages, Bosses, and Maps.
+As you enter your Campaign, you’ll begin in the Rookie Map.
+Rookie is the first of three maps– those being Rookie, Amateur, and Pro.
+In each map you’ll encounter 12 Bosses, and 84 total Stages.
+As you complete each stage or boss, you’ll collect anywhere from 1-3 Stars, depending on your performance in the ring.
+You don’t need to play each stage perfectly to progress to the next one, but you will need to collect all of the available stars in a map to progress to the next map.
+This means that to advance, it may be more valuable for you to chase perfect matches than to simply win as many as possible.

+Campaign works off of a variant of WILD Mode, presenting a straightforward but ever-varying challenge in each new stage.

+Seasons

+Season 1

+On 14 August, 2014, WWE SuperCard officially released on IOS and Android.
+WWE SuperCard is a battle card game where you would battle based on stats.
+The first season had 9 tiers Common, Uncommon, Rare, Super Rare, Ultra Rare, Epic, Legendary, Survivor and WrestleMania.

 Season 2

 Season 2 introduced tokens and multi-charge enhancements to the cards, as well as a new tier, SummerSlam, named for WWE's annual August pay-per-view event.
 Additionally, the cards will level up skills with a feature called Play Levels.
 After Season 2 was introduced, Season 1 cards were made ineligible to play against Season 2 cards, additionally, the Fusion Chamber is used to convert higher-levels Season 1 cards into Season 2 cards.

 Season 3

-In season 3, several new modes were introduced.
+In Season 3, several new modes were introduced.
 A Royal Rumble game mode is introduced, with players battling 15 cards against each other.
 New card tiers, Hardened, Elite and Ultimate, all with cards branded RAW, SmackDown!
 LIVE and NXT depending on the superstar and which brand they were on after the 2016 WWE brand split, and later, WrestleMania 33 and SummerSlam '17 and a ranked player vs. player mode were added.
 An emoji feature, referred to as Attitudes, was added to the game as well.